 Here we gooooooo…..

-After gathering your ingredients, zest, peel and chop the citrus, retaining all the juices; we’ll mix that into the wet ingredients.
+After gathering your ingredients for this blood orange scone recipe, zest, peel and chop the citrus, retaining all the juices; we’ll mix that into the wet ingredients.
 Sift the dry ingredients together, then cut in the butter to about pea to almond size.
 I like to use a pastry cutter for this job.
 Mix the wet ingredients together, then add them to the dry ingredients, including all the juices and zest from the citrus.